 They are efficient and can lower your energy bills

-How efficient HRVs are depends solely on their efficiency rating.
+How efficient HRVs are dependent solely on their efficiency rating?
 Typical HRVs range from 55% to 75%, which at lower ranges, can show a bump in heating bills if the home needs to compensate for lost heat that the HRV isn’t converting properly.
 However, a properly installed, high-quality HRV can provide a range as high as 93%, allowing for an airtight, well-ventilated home that will be comfortable in all weathers.

 They can help lower carbon monoxide in the air

 Many household appliances utilize gases for combustion, like gas stoves.
 This can allow off-gassing into the air, creating a polluted home that’s dangerous and can make inhabitants ill.
 Other common sources of carbon monoxide can include space heaters, wood stoves or fireplaces, or leaky chimneys.

 The constant airflow that an HRV system promotes can help remove stray gases in your home, allowing for a healthier, fresher breathing experience (which is especially important when you have children or elderly, ill people living in your home!).